gwenjo/mario-memory/README.md

 Mobile Wireframe, for bigger image [Click here](readme-documents/wireframe-mobile.png)

 **Surface**

-For the images I used random animal pictures made by different photographers.
+The photographs for this memory game are from [Pexels](https://www.pexels.com/)and made by different photographers.

 ## Features

+###### When opening the page:
+When opening the page you will find an instruction message of the game.
+When closing  the window you can immediately start the game.

 ###### Navigationbar:
-The navigation bar used here is about choosing different levels in the game.
+The navigation bar used here is to choose different levels in the game.
 You can choose from EASY, MED, HARD.

 ###### Header:
-All pages contain an instruction button to explain the game and a reset button to restart the game.
+All pages contain a reset button to restart the game.

 ###### Footer:
 In the footer you will find my initials and this year 2021